DevopsCodingFactory/frontend/README.md

 ## Getting Started

-To run the project use Docker:
+To run the project use the makefile commands.

-Docker build -t frontend .
-Docker run -p 3000:3000 frontend
+To install :

+Make install

+To run the project :

+Make run